Finneasles/Portfolio/src/_md/privacy-policy.md

 ---
 title: "Privacy Policy"
-description: "Learn how cookies are used & how we handle information.
-Read our Privacy Policy for details."
+description: "Learn how cookies are used & how information is handled.
+Read the Privacy Policy for more details."
 categories: []
 date: "Mar 25, 2022"
 ---